misterdelle/miner-and-commander/bos-plus-api/README.md

 ```

 ### Reflection
-BOS+ Public API has gRPC Server Reflection enabled. gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
+Braiins OS Public API has gRPC Server Reflection enabled. gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
 It is used by gRPC CLI, which can be used to introspect server protos.

 Readme more at **[gRPC Server Reflection Tutorial](https://grpc.github.io/grpc/core/md_doc_server_reflection_tutorial.html)**.